Retired Air Force Maj. Brian Shul leaves legacy of survival with his passing

 He also was a guest on IHMC’s podcast SEM-Talk in episode 15.
 Listen to that conversation here.

-STEM-Talk: Dr. Mark Shelhamer talk about human spaceflight and missions to Mars
+STEM-Talk: Dr. Mark Shelhamer on human spaceflight and missions to Mars

 Mark Shelhamer was set upon a path that would take him from “nerdy band kid” to the chief scientist for NASA’s Human Research Program by his Uncle Stanley.